earlier

 Open this photo in gallery:

 A lot has been happening in Ontario politics.
-In just the last month, the provincial government introduced legislation to seize the City of Toronto’s stake in its Billy Bishop Airport, changed its freedom-of-information laws that will shield Premier Doug Ford’s cellphone records from the public, and bought, then quickly sold, a $28.9-million private jet.
+In just the past month, the provincial government introduced legislation to seize the City of Toronto’s stake in its Billy Bishop Airport, changed its freedom-of-information laws that will shield Premier Doug Ford’s cellphone records from the public, and bought, then quickly sold, a $28.9-million private jet.

 Meanwhile, the NDP and Liberals, who will select a new leader later this year, continue to try and gain some footing after three consecutive Conservative wins in the province.